floriankraemer/floriankraemer.github.io/_posts/2025-07-07-Most-RESTful-APIs-are-not-really-RESTful.markdown

 When talking about REST, it is worth reading [the dissertation](https://ics.uci.edu/~fielding/pubs/dissertation) of Roy Thomas Fielding.
 The [original paper](https://ics.uci.edu/~fielding/pubs/dissertation/fielding_dissertation.pdf) that describes RESTful web, "Architectural Styles and the Design of Network-based Software Architectures" Roy T. Fielding (2000), introduces the Representational State Transfer (REST) architectural style as a framework for designing scalable, performant, and maintainable networked systems, particularly web services.

-The paper aims to analyze architectural styles for network-based systems, identifying their strengths and weaknesses.
+The dissertation aims to analyze architectural styles for network-based systems, identifying their strengths and weaknesses.
 It defines REST as a specific architectural style optimized for the modern web, focusing on scalability, simplicity, and adaptability.

 Fielding demonstrates how REST principles shape the success of the web, advocating for its adoption in designing distributed systems with universal, stateless interfaces and clear resource-based interactions.